 On why Euphoria makeup is cool — not "cool-girl"

 "This is not a 'cool-girl' brand.
 It's really meant to be totally un-intimidating and inspiring.
 We wanted to make sure that we're offering shades that a minimal makeup wearer would appreciate.
 If someone would never wear a bright-blue eyeshadow, we have other shades that they would wear.
 It's for everyone.
-It's not just crazy colors.
+It's not just crazy colours.
 We wanted it to transcend the 'Euphoria makeup' stereotype.
 Yes, we are that.
 But here's what else we have to offer to people who've never seen the show.
 You don't have to know the show to love the line."

-On taking baby steps towards color
+On taking baby steps towards colour

 "Here's what I'm hoping to achieve: You know when someone will say, 'I can't wear green eyeshadow, I'd look like a monster'?
 Well, we're putting specific shades and textures forward show you that you can.
 Try it on and you'll see that actually, you can wear green eyeshadow.
 The shades are specifically chosen to surprise and delight.
 Everything is fun.
-It's meant as an invitation for people who maybe aren't so sure about colors to try them out."
+It's meant as an invitation for people who maybe aren't so sure about colours to try them out."

 On the universality of glitter

 "After season one, I thought about glitter.
 I wanted to be able to layer glitter on top of an eyeshadow.
 A lot of times, if you put glitter on top of an eyeshadow it comes out as muddy or it doesn't stick.
-I wanted products that were buildable and layer-able that would give you color that could be topped with sparkle.
+I wanted products that were buildable and layer-able that would give you colour that could be topped with sparkle.